ropbear/ophishal/README.md

 This project was completed during study for OSEP.
 It's intent is to provide a simple way to generate potent phishing emails leveraging generative AI.
 It doubles as an exercise in using GenAI both during development (scaffolding, test case generation, example generation) and for operational use cases.
 Read more about my experience with using OpenAI's project feature for development with GPT-4o and GPT-5 [below](#footnote-using-genai).

-## features
+## Features

 - Single configuration file
 - Flexible use of GenAI, but not reliant upon it
 - Templating for both email body and attachment using Jinja2
-- Automatic MIMEType and file extension detection for attachment
+- Automatic MIMEType and file extension detection for attachment with `python-magic` and `mimetypes`
 - CLI always overrides configuration file for on the fly changes

-## roadmap
+## Roadmap

+Development is paused for the moment, but here are some things that should probably be done in the future.

 1. Config file documentation
 2. Smishing
 3. GenAI creating attachments

-## installation
+## Installation

 This project relies on the [Poetry build system](https://python-poetry.org/docs/).